 Compare Idaho sweepstakes rules and top sites with those of bordering states.

-No. Idaho doesn’t allow any sweepstakes casino that lets you redeem coins for cash, crypto, or prizes.
-Even if you never spend a dollar, it’s still covered under Idaho Code §18-3801.
-That’s why these sites either block Idaho users or remove all redemptions.
+No, Idaho does not allow sweepstakes casinos that allow you to redeem coins for cash, cryptocurrency, or other prizes.
+It’s still illegal under Idaho Code §18-3801, even if you never spend any money.
+For this reason, these sites either block Idaho users or remove all redemptions.

-You can open some of the sites, but they won’t let you redeem anything.
-If there’s a prize wallet, it will be disabled.
-If redemptions are still active, the platform is breaking the law — and you’re not protected.
+You may be able to open some of the sites and access them, but they probably won’t let you redeem anything.
+The reason is: Reputable sites would have disabled their prize wallets to comply with state laws.
+And if redemptions are still active, the platform is breaking the law, and you’re not protected.

-Because Idaho defines gambling as risking anything of value for gain, whether or not you paid.
-That includes sweeps coins, even when they’re free.
-These sites geoblock redemptions so they don’t get flagged under §18-3802.
+In Idaho, gambling is defined as risking anything of value for gain.
+It doesn’t matter whether you paid to place a bet or not.
+This includes sweepstakes coins, even when they’re free.
+These sites use geoblocking to avoid being flagged under §18-3802.

-No. The law doesn’t care what you do with the coins — it only looks at what they can do.
-If redemptions are possible, the model is illegal.
-That includes prize shops, cashouts, or even gift card pages.
+No, the law doesn’t care what you do with the coins or how you get them.
+It basically just looks at what they can do for you in terms of redeemable value.
+And if redemptions are possible, the model is illegal.
+That includes prize shops, cashing out, or even gift card pages.

-Idaho Code §18-3801 defines what counts as gambling.
-If coins or entries hold any value, they fall under that rule.
-Idaho Code §18-3802 sets the penalty for using or offering those games inside the state.
+Idaho Code §18-3801 lays out what counts as gambling.
+If coins or entries have any value, they fall under that rule.
+Idaho Code §18-3802 lays out the penalty for using or offering those games inside the state.
 There are no exceptions for online platforms.

-No. Idaho has no sweepstakes statute, no licensing, and no oversight for contests.
-If a promotion mixes chance and value, it’s judged under gambling law — not as a separate sweepstakes.
+No, Idaho has no sweepstakes statute, licensing requirements, or oversight of contests.
+Any promotion that involves an element of chance and offers a prize is judged under gambling law, not as a sweepstakes.

-The law applies to participation.
-If a platform offers gambling features and you use them — even through free coins — you’re inside the scope of §18-3802.
-If redemptions are blocked and the coins have no value, you’re not.
+The sign-up process itself isn’t illegal; the law only applies to participation.
+If you use a gaming platform’s features, even with free coins, you’re within the scope of §18-3802.
+But if redemptions are blocked and the coins have no value, then you’re not.